-- Type bluetooth in the taskbar search box, and then select Bluetooth and other devices settings. - Select Add Bluetooth or other device.
-2. - Select your device from the list, and then follow the on-screen instructions.
-3 - NOTE: If the device requires verification, a pairing code is displayed.
+- 1. Type bluetooth in the taskbar search box, and then select Bluetooth and other devices settings. - 2.
+Enable Bluetooth, if it is not already enabled.

+- 3. Select Add Bluetooth or other device, and then in the Add a device dialog box, select Bluetooth. - 4.
+Select your device from the list, and then follow the on-screen instructions. - NOTE: If the device requires verification, a pairing code is displayed.
 On the device you are adding, follow the on-screen instructions to verify that the code on your device matches the pairing code.
-For more information, refer to the documentation provided with the device. - NOTE: If your device does not appear in the list, be sure that Bluetooth on that device is turned on.
+For more information, refer to the documentation provided with the device.

+NOTE: If your device does not appear in the list, be sure that Bluetooth on that device is turned on.
 Some devices may have additional requirements; refer to the documentation provided with the device.